The Role and Structure of Elections Canada

 The agency's duties include:

-The Chief Electoral Officer appoints a Commissioner of Canada Elections and a Broadcasting Arbitrator.
+The Chief Electoral Officer appoints a Broadcasting Arbitrator.

-The current Broadcasting Arbitrator is Mr. Peter S. Grant.
-He is responsible for allocating paid and free broadcasting time to the political parties and for resolving disputes about the purchase of advertising time during an election.
-For each general election, he prepares guidelines intended to clarify the responsibilities of broadcasters in allocating time to federal political parties for partisan political broadcasts during the campaign period.
+The current Broadcasting Arbitrator is Monica Song.
+She is responsible for allocating paid and free broadcasting time to the political parties and for resolving disputes about the purchase of advertising time during an election.
+For each general election, she prepares guidelines intended to clarify the responsibilities of broadcasters in allocating time to federal political parties for partisan political broadcasts during the campaign period.

 Elections Canada

-The Office through which the Chief Electoral Officer carries out his mandate normally comprises a group of some 500 employees working in Ottawa.
+The Office through which the Chief Electoral Officer carries out his mandate normally comprises a group of some 500 employees working in the National Capital Region.
 During a general election or referendum, more than 235,000 positions are filled by election workers across the country.
 A returning officer in each electoral district administers the election to choose a member of Parliament.

-To carry out the administrative tasks involved in preparing for and running electoral events, Elections Canada has formed a structure of seven sectors: Electoral Events; Policy, Planning and Public Affairs; Legal Services; Political Financing; Finance, Internal Audit and Administration; Human Resources; and Information Technology.
+To carry out the administrative tasks involved in preparing for and running electoral events, Elections Canada is organized into a number of sectors reflecting its activities.